 In a professional setting, diversity of thought is encompassed by the company and its employees.
 Diversity of thought does not necessarily equate with racial diversity (although it can); however, its goal is to embrace the variety of outlooks people share on certain topics based on how they frame the situation.

 Framing is the process of how individuals see, interpret, and communicate about various concepts or topics.
 Originally rooted in framing theory from mass communication studies and social sciences, framing describes how people process and perceive things in their own unique way.
 No doubt, there is inherent power when combining different creative strengths together.

-Our team decided to take an online Creative Type test from Adobe to dig up our greatest creative strengths.
+Our team decided to take an online Creative Type test from Adobe to dig up our greatest creative strengths as well as help us work better with each other.
 Check out our team’s results and how we’ve been using these results to generate top-quality work for all of our clients!